TaylorJadin/jadin.me/content/posts/drafts/on-the-edtech-angst/index.md

 > There you go, you had to come here to find out that the Edtech [capitalized] is really the Devil.
 And for all you give the Edtech in terms of data, patterns, attention, cash, the convenience given inevitably falls short.
 There are no refunds on souls.

- I'm pretty sure that big-money Edtech is not actually going anywhere, but if it was up to me, I'd happily say "so long" to that Edtech.
+Unfortunately, I'm pretty sure that big-money Edtech is not actually going anywhere anytime soon, but if it is, I'll be happy to say so long to capital E Edtech.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UCCyoocDxBA?start=95" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Dead!
-Early pandemic, when faculty were scrambling to "pivot," most folks supporting faculty in higher ed (including myself) were all saying the same thing to anyone would would listen:
+Early pandemic, when faculty were scrambling to "pivot," many folks supporting faculty in higher ed (including myself) were saying the same things to anyone that would listen:

-An abrupt pivot to teaching online will obviously result in more online learning happening in the world, but their will be a huge amount of damage done to the goal of showing skeptics how online learning can be down well.
-You know, the kind that takes tons of time and care to execute properly.

-Obviously, no one had that luxury, but I think it holds true regardless.
-Edtechs around the world who know that online teaching done well can be a good thing will be fighting to correct this for a long time, I suspect.
-The techno-solutionism sold from big Edtech is not helping in this regard, either.
-So much of what teachers think about whent they think of edtech is actually the surveillance filled, privacy destroying capital E kind.
+- there will be more online teaching during and post-pandemic
+- an abrupt shift to online teaching is going to be hard on faculty and students
+- creating good online learning experiences takes time and care to design properly
+- emergency pandemic online classes is about the worst first exposure to online learning that anyone could imagine
+- people that were skeptical or on the fence are going to come out of this with a more negative view of online learning if this is their only exposure

-This particular bit of [Martin Weller's post](http://blog.edtechie.net/edtech/reviewing-the-ed-tech-angst/) really struck home for me:
+This particular bit of [Martin Weller's post](http://blog.edtechie.net/edtech/reviewing-the-ed-tech-angst/) on the place many edtechs found themselves in post-pandemic struck home with me:
-> They were suddenly called upon to keep the whole education show on the road.
-And largely, they managed to do that, often putting in stupid hours, sacrificing holidays and abandoning their own research and interests.
-And then when it was all over, there was a big parade to thank them.
+> And then when it was all over, there was a big parade to thank them.
 Well, no. They were [chastised in the media](http://blog.edtechie.net/higher-ed/why-do-education-secretaries-hate-online-learning/) for online education being on a par with stealing from the charity box outside a sweet shop.
 And many found that post-pandemic their views were not respected, but instead met with a ‘thanks, but now we’ve seen how important it is, we’re going to put a proper executive in charge’ approach (not at the OU I should hasten to add, just things I’ve picked up anecdotally).
 That kind of stuff can get a person down.

-I was lucky enough to be working on a fantastic team at SNC, and for an amazing director, so my burnout was less than most, but the post-pandemic feeling of "yeah we've seen your online learning, and don't want it" was real.
-I've had the privilege of working with a lot of amazing teachers both at Reclaim and SNC how don't think this way, but sometimes it's the naysayers that stick with you.
+The post-pandemic feeling of "yeah, we've seen your online learning, and don't want it" is/was real.
+I've seen and helped many teachers take pandemic lemons and make pandemic lemonade, but sometimes it's the naysayers that stick with you.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/H48kOqqaWv0?start=35" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Welcome to the Black Parade

 So where does that leave us?
 Is it just doom and gloom?
-Well, you might be hard pressed to pick up on it given my rambling in this post, but I'm generally optimistic.
+Well, it might not come through clearly amidst my rambling in this post, but I'm generally optimistic.
+Ultimately, my optimism (as always) stems from people doing the good work out there, students advocating for themselves and their learning needs, teachers continuously refining their practice, and technologists pushing boundaries and enabling new learning experiences.
+At SNC I got to do that work alongside people who demonstrated what it means to be student-centered, and the importance of critical edtech.
+Now at Reclaim it's been energizing to be part of a company that was built on those values, and to work with edtechs around the world who are trying to enable transformative teaching and learning.
+It's hard not for me to feel energized when [I see some of the cool things people are doing on the open web](https://abject.ca/trailing-edge-technologies/), especially given the tools required and cost of entry are lower than ever.

+Spreading this brand of optimism happens person-to-person, I think, and done right can be infectious.
+So share what your working on, and fire up your blog machine.
+Oh and make sure you have a fully stocked RSS reader to keep up!

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RRKJiM9Njr8?start=158" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/RRKJiM9Njr8?start=167" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>